Access the Code of Practice online

 2. These are guidelines only and special engineering of the roof, fixing or ventilation may allow greater spans to be used.

 3. These diagrams refer only to roof cladding screwed through the top.
-Secret or clip fixed roofs can move more freely if installed correctly and allow for using greater run lengths.
+Secret or clip-fixed roofs can move more freely if installed correctly and allow for greater run lengths.

-4. The recommendations are based on preventing damage to the fasteners and are not a recommendation to prevent roof noise.
+4. The recommendations are based on preventing damage to the fasteners and are not recommendations to prevent roof noise.